Vincit/objection.js/doc/api/model/static-properties.md

 }
 ```

 If this config is set to false, calling `foo.$relatedQuery('bar').insert(obj)` doesn't append the inserted related model to `foo.bar`.
-The default is true.
+The default is false.

 ## `static` uidProp